alonzi/git-intro/README.md

 * if on mac/linux you probably already have git, but we also want GitHub Desktop
   * goto [http://desktop.github.com](http://desktop.github.com) and download

-* if on windows, the latest version of GitHub desktop won't include the git "command line tools."
-We won't need them today, but they are available:
+* if on windows, the latest version of GitHub desktop is fine for today, but it won't include the git "command line tools."
+They are available:
   * goto [https://gitforwindows.org/](https://gitforwindows.org/) and download

 ## Outline